charwrangler404/reddit-crawler/README.md

 A simple Reddit bot in python

-Features: Monitors new comments as they come in, looking for a particular string at the start of the comment in order to trigger the main commenting logic.
+Features: Monitors new comments as they come in, looking for a particular string in the comment in order to trigger the main commenting logic.

 Working:
-  - Summoning
+  - Summoning (RegEx support)
   - Commenting

 Future: